Freelancer Package Pricing Calculator

 Is this calculator for Upwork, Fiverr, or direct clients?

 Yes.
 If you quote through a marketplace, be sure to include any relevant platform and transaction fees.
-Where possible, offer clients lower or no platform fees directly.
-It paints a more accurate picture of what you actually spent after you made all the deductions.
+Where possible, consider working with clients directly to reduce or eliminate those platform cuts.
+Including all fees in your calculation gives you a clearer picture of what you actually take home after every deduction.

 Why would I look at the breakeven price?